Chaitanya-cpc/it-inventory-system/frontend/README.md

 # Inventory Management Frontend

+## LocalStorage Functionality

+This frontend application includes a demo mode that uses browser localStorage to persist data without requiring a backend server.
+This allows you to:

+- Add, edit, and delete items in all sections (Hardware, Categories, Warranties, Subscriptions, etc.)
+- Have your data persist between page refreshes and browser sessions
+- Test the full functionality of the application without setting up a backend server

+Note: LocalStorage data is browser-specific and will be cleared if you clear your browser data.

 ## Running Without Node.js/npm

 If you're seeing `zsh: command not found: npm` error, you don't have Node.js and npm installed on your system.
 Here are your options: